Degenerate coupled-cluster theory: Numerical Tests

 In accordance with Hund's rule, the triplets lie lower than the singlets.
 Both states' energies are practically exact at the $\Delta$CCSD level.
 They maintain the expected degeneracy accurately even when the roots come from different sectors.

-TD-CCSD (Ref.\ \onlinecite{Balkova1991JCP,Balkova1992CPL,Balkova1993JCP,Balkova1994JCP,Szalay1994JCP,Lutz2018JCP}) is designed to describe open-shell singlets such as the one encountered here (the blue, open circles).
+TD-CCSD (Ref.\ \onlinecite{Balkova1991JCP,Balkova1992CPL,Balkova1993JCP,Balkova1994JCP,Szalay1994JCP,Lutz2018JCP}) is designed to describe open-shell singlets such as the one encountered here (blue, open circles).
 This state's reference determinants are, however, nominally four-fold degenerate in the (3,3) sector, exceeding the two-determinant limit of the TD-CC ansatz.
-Since two out of the four-fold degeneracy originates from the degeneracy of the LUMOs, which are orthogonal to each other, TD-CCSD can still handle these states.
+Since two out of the four-fold degeneracy originates from the degeneracy of the LUMOs, which are orthogonal to each other, TD-CCSD should still be able to handle these states.
 However, the $\Delta$CCSD method, which is distinct from TD-CCSD and more general, can treat them equally well without any special considerations needed for the degree or nature of the degeneracy of the references.

 Only at the $\Delta$CCS level is the degeneracy of the triplets nonphysically lifted.
 Their energies are also less converged.
-The loss of degeneracy is due to the fact that configurations B1 and B2 in Fig.\ \ref{fig:CH+_U} differ by two spin-orbitals and their coupling is not accounted for by the $\Delta$CCS method limited to singles.
-The high-spin ($M_S=\pm1$) state (the red, open square) is more accurately described by $\Delta$CCS than the low-spin ($M_S= 0$) state (the red, filled square).
-This is because the high-spin configuration B4 dominates in the ground-state wave function in the (4,2) sector, which can therefore be handled well by single-reference CC theory.
+The loss of degeneracy is due to the fact that configurations B1 and B2 in Fig.\ \ref{fig:CH+_U} differ by two spin-orbitals and their coupling is not accounted for by $\Delta$CCS.
+The high-spin ($M_S=\pm1$) state (red, open square) is more accurately described by $\Delta$CCS than the low-spin ($M_S= 0$) state (red, filled square).
+This is because the high-spin configuration B4 dominates in the ground-state wave function in the (4,2) sector, which can therefore be described well even by single-reference CC theory.
 Its degenerate counterpart in the (3,3) sector, in contrast, is an excited state whose wave function has equal contributions from the low-spin configurations B1 and B2, which couple with each other.
-Hence, this is a manifestation of the well-known observation that high-spin states tend to be dominated by single determinants, and thus constitute a more convenient reference, which underlies the ingenious spin-flip methods of Krylov and coworkers.\cite{Krylov2001,Krylov2001_2,Slipchenko2002,Shao2003,Manisha2024} $\Delta$CC theory too can take advantage of this phenomenon by simply adopting a high-spin reference, free of any additional formulation or coding work.
+Hence, this is a manifestation of the well-known observation that a high-spin state tends to be dominated by a single determinant, and thus constitutes a convenient reference.
+This insight underlies the ingenious spin-flip methods of Krylov and coworkers.\cite{Krylov2001,Krylov2001_2,Slipchenko2002,Shao2003,Levchenko2004,Manisha2024} $\Delta$CC theory too can take advantage of this insight by simply adopting a high-spin reference, free of any additional formulation or coding work.